 Assessing Ductwork: Perils, Problems, and Factors in Claims Decisions

 Many HVAC claims require some attention to ductwork.
 After all, the ductwork carries the heated or cooled air from the HVAC system to the rest of the building, whether it’s a home or business.
-As an insurance adjuster, you want to make sure you evaluate ductwork claims to the best of your ability, even if you aren’t an expert.
-So, where’s the best place to start?
-At the cause.
+As an adjuster, you don’t have to be an expert to be confident when handling claims that include ductwork.
+Here are a few basics about frequent perils that affect ductwork and what to consider to ensure accurate evaluations for a fair resolution.

 What Perils Are Most Likely to Impact Ductwork?

-Just about anything could impact ductwork, given the right circumstances (lightning can strike into an attic and hit a duct, for example, but that’s uncommon), and the cause of loss can drastically affect your customer’s claim, since this often determines whether or not they’re even covered.
+Just about anything could impact ductwork, given the right circumstances (lightning can strike into an attic and hit a duct, for example, but that’s uncommon), and the cause of loss can drastically affect your customer’s claim.
 A number of problems can affect ductwork, but the four most common perils we see are water, microbial growth, smoke and fire, and infestation.

 Water

-Microbial growths (like mold, for example) thrive in places with high humidity.
-If moisture is introduced, ductwork becomes an ideal breeding ground for mold and bacteria.
+Microbial growth thrives in places with high humidity.
+If moisture is introduced, ductwork becomes an ideal breeding ground for growth and bacteria.
 Of course, the ducts carry air throughout the house, not only spreading the spores or bacteria for people to breathe in but also potentially carrying it to other areas, allowing it to spread and cause more damage elsewhere.

 Smoke and Fire